gustaveroussy/sopa/docs/tutorials/cli_usage.md

 ## CLI helper

 Run `sopa --help` to get details about all the command line purposes.
-You can also use this helper on any subcommand, for instance, `sopa read --help`.
+You can also use this helper on any subcommand, for instance, `sopa convert --help`.

 <div class="termy">
 ```console